JpKuo24/JpKuo24.github.io/_pages/project.md

         <source src="../images/vpplus.mp4" type="video/mp4">
         Your browser does not support the video tag.
     </video>
-    <p><br>VPPlus takes a further step by expanding the configuration space that can be tuned
+    <p style="margin-top: 40px;">VPPlus takes a further step by expanding the configuration space that can be tuned
 during on-device processing for general object detection task.
 It generates proper feedback automatically to guide the joint tuning over more than 8 parameters.</p>
 </div>